Table of Contents

 3. COCO Challenges

 COCO is an image dataset designed to spur object detection research with a focus on detecting objects in context.
 The annotations include instance segmentations for object belonging to 80 categories, stuff segmentations for 91 categories, keypoint annotations for person instances, and five image captions per image.
-The specific tracks in the COCO 2018 Challenges are (1) object detection with segmentation masks (instance segmentation), (2) person keypoint estimation, and (3) panoptic segmentation.
+The specific tracks in the COCO 2018 Challenges are (1) object detection with segmentation masks (instance segmentation), (2) panoptic segmentation, (3) person keypoint estimation, and (4) DensePose.
 We describe each next.
-Note: neither the object detection task with bounding-box output nor the stuff segmentation task will be featured at the COCO 2018 challenge (but evaluation servers remain open for both tasks).
+Note: neither object detection with bounding-box outputs nor stuff segmentation will be featured at the COCO 2018 challenge (but evaluation servers for both tasks remain open).

 3.1.
 COCO Object Detection Task